TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 ## What do I need to do?

-The migration consists of five steps:
+The migration consists of four steps:

 1. Stop long-running processes
 2. Edit the TrueBlocks configuration file
-3. Remove incorrect index chunks from your hard drive
-4. Use `chifra init` to replace those removed files
+3. Run `chifra status --migrate index` to effecuate the migration
-5. Restart long-running processes
+6. Restart long-running processes

 Depending on your internet connection and the machine you're working on, this migration will take anywhere between a few minutes and about an hour.

 ### Before you start